BUPTAntiRiver/hw3/README.md

 In `FeatureItem.jsx`, add a table of nutrition facts.
 This table should *only* be displayed while the button reads "Hide Nutrition Facts".
 When the button reads "Show Nutrition Facts" this table should be hidden.

-The table should consist of a single table header of "Calories", "Fat", "Carbohydrates", and "Protein" and a table body of a single row that contains the featured item's macronutrients respectively.
+The table should consist of a table header row of columns "Calories", "Fat", "Carbohydrates", and "Protein" and a table body of a single row that contains the featured item's macronutrients respectively.

 Please note that while each featured item is guaranteed to have a `nutrition` object that contains `calories`, it is not always guaranteed to have an amount of `fat`, `carbohydrates`, or `protein`.
 You should assume that any missing macronutrients are "0g".